Sugar manufacturing is one of the nation’s biggest rural industries.

-Australia’s sugar manufacturing industry is one of the nation’s biggest rural industries.
-Sugar mills are primarily located along Australia’s eastern coastline, from Mossman in far north Queensland to Grafton in northern New South Wales.
+- Australia’s sugar mills are found along eastern coastline, from Mossman in far north Queensland to Grafton in northern New South Wales

 Approximately 85% of the raw sugar produced in Queensland is exported, generating up to $2.0 billion in export earnings for Queensland.